ARM-software/arm-trusted-firmware/docs/firmware-design.md

 **Note : These PSCI APIs require appropriate Secure Payload Dispatcher hooks to be registered with the generic PSCI code to be supported.

+The PSCI implementation in ARM Trusted Firmware is a library which can be integrated with AArch64 or AArch32 EL3 Runtime Software for ARMv8-A systems.
+A guide to integrating PSCI library with AArch32 EL3 Runtime Software can be found [here][PSCI Lib guide].

 5. Secure-EL1 Payloads and Dispatchers
 ---------------------------------------